-Tucked away on the world famous Camino trail, Logroño is a small city known as the capital of the Rioja region.
+Tucked away on the world famous Camino trail, Logroño is a small, charming city known as the capital of the Rioja region.
 Yep, you guessed it – wine.
-While a visit to Logroño isn’t complete without a visit to a vineyard, or at least sampling the regions finest wines at one of the many bars and cafes, there is plenty to do in this charming city to fill a weekend away.
+While a visit to Logroño isn’t complete without a visit to a vineyard, or at least sampling the regions finest wines at one of the many bars and cafes, there are plenty of things to do in Logroño to fill a weekend away.

 When in the capital of La Rioja region, it’s difficult to completely avoid wine.
 Whether or not you drink it, wine is a huge part of the culture here, and a visit to a bodega or sampling the local produce is a big part of a trip to Logroño.
 The bars and cafes have a wide range on offer to sample, and at such cheap prices it’s easy to become well acquainted with the local produce.

 Tuck Into Tapas

 Small dishes of delicious food.
 Need I say more?
 No, but I will anyway – whether you like to enjoy tapas on busy streets, standing at tables outside while soaking up the atmosphere, or in a town square watching people go about their day, Logroño has it all.
 You can also grab pintxos in some of the bars, which is a slice of baguette with meat, fish, omelette or vegetable on top.
 Yep, yummy.

 As Logroño is on one of the famous camino trails ending in Santiago de Compostela, you’ll see many people taking part in the walk.
 They start to appear in the city late morning as they finish their daily walk from the previous stop.
 As they fill the bars and cafes, you’ll find many of them are familiar with each other having met in previous stops on the trail, or having walked part of the camino together.
 People from all over the world and all walks of life take part in the camino.
 And listening to their stories and reasons for doing the epic 500-mile walk are so inspiring, you might find that you consider undertaking the journey.